PhpPayments/PaymentsLib/README.md

 * You have to use set() to set values for the API / processor and validateValues() to check if all required values for a call are present
 * You have to use the Exceptions from the Payments library to encapsulate payment gateway API errors and payment processor issues
 * You have to map the payment statuses from the foreign APIs to the constants of the PaymentStatus class and return them instead the foreign statuses
-* Your processor should not have hard dependencies on anything else if possible
+* Your processor must not have hard dependencies on anything else
 * Use the PaymentApiLog to log payment related messages

 Contact us to get your processor reviewed and added to the processor list if it matches the acceptance criterias.